-Just as teachers are expected to respect students, students are expected to respect each other, the faculty and staff at AMB, and the building and studio.
+Just as teachers are expected to respect students, students are expected to respect each other, staff at AMB, and the building and studio.

 • When using the bathroom area, students are expected to clean up after themselves, including throwing away trash, washing hands, and packing up belongings.

 • As our studio is shared space, we ask that all students be aware that people of all ages are often present.